MadeOfBees/JShutTheBox/README.md

-A simple javascript port of the classic game Shut The Box, made with materialUI and React.
+A javascript port of the classic game Shut The Box, made with materialUI and React.

 ## "Installation"/Instructions: